discretize/discretize-guides/builds/revenant/power-renegade/index.md

 <Card title="Herald Precasting">
 Sometimes it is worth precasting with <Specialization name="Herald"/> because <Specialization name="Herald"/> has access to <Skill id="51667"/> which is *incredibly* strong skill to precast, if you can manage to fit it into your groups precasting.
 If your group is blasting <Boon name="Might"/>, you can forgo using <Skill id="29321"/> in your precasting and just precast <Boon name="Alacrity"/> and extending everyone else's boons with <Skill id="51667"/>.

-It is recommended to have a build template for this, so you can quickly swap between templates by using hotkeys (need to be setup in the settings).
+It is recommended to have a build template for this, so you can quickly swap between templates by using hotkeys (need to be set up in the settings).
 Here's the Herald trait line:
 <Traits unembossed traits1Id="52" traits1="Herald" traits1SelectedIds="1806,1738,1772"/>

 Template code: `[&DQkDKgwrNCbcEQAABhIAACsSAADUEQAAyhEAAAEAAAAAAAAAAAAAAAAAAAA=]`

 <Message>
 The other legend is unselected for a good reason.
-If you have the other legend slot empty, it will minimise the amount of possible bugs with <Specialization name="Renegade"/> and build templates.
+If you have the other legend slot empty, it will minimise the number of possible bugs with <Specialization name="Renegade"/> and build templates.
 You can read more about the bugs [here](https://wiki.guildwars2.com/wiki/Template#Build_Template).
 </Message>

 To precast with <Specialization name="Herald"/>, you can go very simple: